 The club operates Monday to Friday, 3.00 -5.15 pm, during term time only.

 All children engage in a varied menu of activities which are focused on provision through six areas.
 These activities offer each a child a variety of learning opportunities with their peers.

-Children can be collected from club no later than 5.15pm, this allows 15 as a buffer to allow the children to get ready to leave.
+Children can be collected from club no later than 5.15 pm, please arrive at 5.10 to allow 5 minutes for the children to get ready to leave.